-Appointments outside the tenure structure are authorized by the appropriate Academic Dean in consultation with the Provost, on the basis of criteria and in accordance with a process that are governed by Contract Faculty Guidelines, approved by the Committee on Faculty Rights and Responsibilities.
-Such appointments must be consistent with University affirmative action policies and the following provisions of this Handbook.
+Appointments outside the tenure structure are authorized by the Provost, on the recommendation of the appropriate Academic Dean, on the basis of criteria and in accordance with a process that is governed by Contract Faculty Guidelines, approved by the Committee on Faculty Rights and Responsibilities.
+All appointments must be in accordance with university policies and the following provisions of this Handbook.